BruceWind/CompressImagesInAndroid/README.md

 - [ ] supporting FLIF format.

-On other hand, you still can run shell without CI or action task.
+On the other hand, you still can run shell without CI or action task.
 It may can work not only Android project but also ios project.

 ### Remind